A mini hosta packs all the punch that a hosta does, only in a smaller space. They are just as hardy as standard hostas and just as easy to care for.

-One of the biggest attractions of Hosta plants in general, especially for the cute mini varieties, is the variety of leaf types that can be found.
-There is an almost endless offering of colors shapes, designs, patterns, and textures to choose from.
+One of the biggest attractions of Hosta plants in general, especially for the cute mini varieties, is the variety of leaf types that are available.
+There is an almost endless offering of colors, shapes, designs, patterns, and textures to choose from.

-The leaf types of these miniature plants are perfect complements to dish gardens and rock gardens and can also be used in pots, hanging baskets, and in other creative ways.
+The leaf types of these miniature plants are perfect complements to dish gardens and rock gardens and are also used in pots, hanging baskets, and in other creative ways.
 They make a truly unique and beautiful focal point for any yard or garden design.